 A. The location and boundaries of the zones designated in TMC 18.10.020 are hereby established as shown on the map entitled "The Zoning Map of the City of Talent," bearing the number of the ordinance codified in this title and authenticated by the signature of the mayor and city recorder endorsed thereon at the time of the passage of the ordinance codified in this title.
-The map shall be hereinafter referred

-Planning Commission Final Order File no. CPA 2019-002 to as the "zoning map."
+The map shall be hereinafter referred to as the "zoning map."
 An updated zoning map was adopted by Ordinance No. 817 (November 1, 2006) along with the reorganization of the zoning code.